bgamari/ghc-wiki-import/building/known-problems.md

   in your `build.mk` file.
 Then GHC and the other tools will use the appropriate directory in all cases.
-1. In compiling some support-code bits, e.g., in `ghc/rts/gmp` and even in `ghc/lib`, you may get a few C-compiler warnings.
-We think these are OK.
-1. When compiling via C, you'll sometimes get "warning: assignment from incompatible pointer type" out of GCC.
-Harmless.
+1. You may occasionally see a warning from the C compiler when compiling some Haskell code, eg. "warning: assignment from incompatible pointer type".
+These are usually harmless, but it's a good idea to report it on the mailing list so that we can fix it.
 1. Similarly, `ar`chiving warning messages like the following are not a problem: